rasmeetunsw/OpenCu/README.md

 ## Citation
 If you use this code, please cite:
 1. the associated journal article
-2. the archived software release DOI
+2. the archived software release on Zenodo

-A `CITATION.cff` file and Zenodo DOI can be added once the repository is archived.
+Software DOI: **10.5281/zenodo.19017043**

 ## License
-Choose and insert an appropriate software license before public release.
+This repository is released under the **MIT License**.

 ## Contact
-For questions regarding the reproducibility release, contact:
+For questions regarding the reproducibility release, contact: r.daiyan@unsw.edu.au, M.H.A.K: muhammadhaiderali.khan@unsw.edu.au
-**r.daiyan@unsw.edu.au, M.H.A.K: muhammadhaiderali.khan@unsw.edu.au  **